Can Dogs Eat Cat Food?

 Thiamine

-Cats require five times more thiamine than dogs!
+Cats require more thiamine than dogs!
 Therefore cat food is usually packed with it in quantities that are far greater than what your dog needs to be healthy.

 If your kitty doesn't get enough of this B vitamin, they're vulnerable to seizures and other neurological problems.
 Signs of thiamine deficiency are a dull coat, hunched posture, and loss of appetite.